HANDEL’S MESSIAH

 George Frideric Handel’s Messiah premiered in Dublin in April 1742.
 Originally presented as an Easter oratorio, it gradually became more closely associated with Christmastime, and today performances are a winter holiday tradition for orchestras and choruses throughout the world.

-The text was adapted for Handel by Charles Jennens (1700–1773), who creatively assembled passages from the King James Bible and Book of Common Prayer into a three-part libretto.
+The text was adapted for Handel by Charles Jennens (1700–73), who creatively assembled passages from the King James Bible and Book of Common Prayer into a three-part libretto.
 Part One includes the prophecy of Christ’s birth and the Nativity story, including such highlights as “For unto us a Child is born.”
 Part Two tells of his life on earth and the spreading of his message by the Apostles, ending with the famous “Hallelujah” chorus.
-Part Three focuses on the response of believers and the promise of salvation, with the aria and trumpet solo “The trumpet shall sound” and a glorious ending Amen.
+Part Three focuses on the response of believers and the promise of salvation, with the aria and trumpet solo “The trumpet shall sound” and a glorious Amen.

 Please wait...